dosydon/axiom_benchmarks/README.md

 # Planning Domains with Derived Predicates
+The repository contains PDDL planning problems with derievd predicates and axioms.

 ## Domains by Ivankovic and Haslum(IJCAI, 2015)
 Domains by Franc Ivankovic and Patric Haslum, used under CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0/legalcode).